mult1v4c/Enchantment-Lore-Extended/readme.md

 4.  **Important:** Make sure the "Enchantment Lore Extended" pack is placed **above** any other resource packs that might modify enchantment text to ensure it displays correctly.

 ## License & Attribution
-The enchantment lore text in this resource pack is from the projects by [Hardel](https://modrinth.com/user/Hardel-DW).
-All credit for the original lore content goes to Hardel.

-This lore content is distributed under the **Voxel License**, a copy of which is included in the `.zip` file and available [here](https://raw.githubusercontent.com/Hardel-DW/NeoEnchant/refs/heads/main/LICENSE).
+Credits for enchantments and lore belong to their respective authors.

-**Modpack Creators:** You are welcome to include **Enchantment Lore Extended** in your modpacks.
-Please ensure a link back to this page and proper credit are provided.
+**Modpack Creators:** You are welcome to include **Enchantment Lore Extended** in your modpacks but please include a link to this page and proper credit are provided.

 ## Feedback
 If you have any feedback or find any misspellings, errors, or corrections, please report them on the [GitHub Issues page](https://github.com/mult1v4c/Enchantment-Lore-Extended/issues).
-They are always welcome!

 ## Support
 If you appreciate the effort put into this pack, please consider supporting me on [Ko-fi](https://ko-fi.com/mult1v4c).
 Your support is greatly appreciated!